Module tf.advanced.options

 There are no edge highlights in plain display.

-end : int, optional None
+end : integer, optional None

 end is the end point in the iterable of results.
 If None, displaying will stop after the end of the iterable.